caedm/wall-ink-server/readme.md

 # Summary
 The door display server houses several important functions:

-* It generates new images for the displays
+* It generates new images for the [Wall-Ink](https://github.com/caedm/wall-ink) displays
-* It serves images to the displays
+* It serves images to the Wall-Ink displays
-* It notifies the database when the displays are updated
+* It notifies the database when the Wall-Ink displays are updated
-* It hosts a website for the configuration of the displays
+* It hosts a website for the configuration of the Wall-Ink displays

 The following diagram roughly illustrates the information passed between the parts of the system: